-The size distribution by weight of individual octopus collected by the bottom trawl surveys from 1987 through 2004 is shown in Figure 2, and size compositions from the 2008 surveys are in Figure 4.
+The size distribution by weight of individual octopus collected by the bottom trawl surveys from 1987 through 2004 is shown in Figure 2 (compared to size frequencies in commercial catch in Figure 3).
 Survey-caught octopus ranged in weight from less than 5 g up to 25 Kg; 50% of all individuals were <0.5 Kg.
 In the 2008 surveys, the largest octopus caught were 4.5 kg for the shelf survey and 16.6 kg for the slope survey, both of which were E. dofleini.
-Data from the slope survey show the marked difference in size distributions between the two most common species, E. dofleini and B. leioderma.
-In general, larger individuals of E. dofelini may be underrepresented in trawl survey data because of increased ability to avoid the trawl.
+Data from the 2008 slope survey show the marked difference in size distributions between the two most common species, E. dofleini and B. leioderma (Figure 4).
+In general, larger individuals of E. dofleini may be under-represented in trawl survey data because of increased ability to avoid the trawl.
 It is interesting to note that the size frequency of E. dofleini in the shelf survey is apparently bimodal, consisting of octopus either less than 0.5 kg or more than 3.0 kg.
 The slope survey, in contrast, collected E. dofleini fairly evenly across a range of sizes.

 Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 6.
 These estimates show high year-to-year variability, ranging over two orders of magnitude.
 There is a large sampling variance associated with estimates from the shelf survey because of a large number of tows that have no octopus.
-It is impossible to determine how much of the year-to year variability in estimated biomass reflects true variation in abundance and how much is due to sampling variation.
-In 1997, the biomass estimate from the shelf survey was only 211 t, approximately equal to the estimated BS commercial catch (Table 2).
-In general, shelf survey biomass was low in 1993-1999; high in 1990-1992 and in 2003-2005, and low again in 2006 -2008.
-The shelf survey biomass for 2008 was the lowest since 1997, at 1,179 tons.
+It is impossible to determine how much of the year to year variability in estimated biomass reflects true variation in abundance and how much is due to sampling variation.
+In 1997, the biomass estimate from the shelf survey was only 211 mt, approximately equal to the estimated BS commercial catch (Table 2).
+In general, shelf survey biomass was low in 1993-1999; high in 1990-1992 and in 2003-2005, and low again in 2006 -2009.
+The shelf survey biomass for 2009 was the lowest since 1997, at 1,031 metric tons.
 The estimated total biomass from the 2008 slope survey was 815 tons (Table 6).